fletchjp/MERG-Arduino-Software/Signals/SignalControlPCA9685Light/README.md

 # SignalControlPCA9685Light
-An extension to the SignalControl library to support LEDs connected using a PCA9685 board.
+This Library is an extension to the SignalControl library (Sven Rosvall) to support LEDs connected using a PCA9685 board.

 Version 0.1.0